anaVitoriaLouro/anaVitoriaLouro/README.md

 <br>

-My current learning focus is to deepen my previous knowledge in Python for Machine Learning and start applying it to Artificial Intelligence.
+My current learning focus is to deepen my previous knowledge in Python for Machine Learning and start my leaning path in NLP and Neural network.

 <br>